 Don’t miss the nearby natural rock slide (polished smooth by generations of sliding bottoms) – a fairly extreme experience as far as slides go, as it is quite bumpy and very fast.
 I don’t advise going down while holding a toddler as you kind of need both your hands to steer yourself down the slope!
 Terrifying!
 See video evidence below…

 Playground Clifton address: Sion Hill, Bristol BS8 3LX

 Parking: You have to pay to park in designated areas in Clifton – look out for the pay machines and signs to check it’s not a Resident’s Only zone.

 Brandon Hill Park

 One of the best ways to get to Brandon Hill playground, is to wander along one of Bristol’s famous roads, Park Street, then nip along Great George Street, past the aesthetically-pleasing music hall, St Georges and drop down the hill to the children’s playground.
 As well as tons of stuff to climb and swing on, there are stupendous views over the city to make the most of from sloping Brandon Hill and lovely gardens surrounding iconic Cabot Tower to enjoy.

 Parking: The playground is best accessed by foot or public transport, or you might get lucky on Park Street or Great George Street (but parking is limited and payable).

 South Bristol playgrounds

-Parking: If you’re exploring Arnos Vale cemetery as well, there are about 30 car park spaces there, otherwise you should find a space on nearby side streets.
+Parking: If you’re exploring the neighbouring cemetery as well, Arnos Vale Cemetery parking has about 30 car park spaces, otherwise you should find a space on nearby side streets.